Reasons Americans Go to Church and Reasons They Stay Home

 - About 2 in 3 go to church because of their children.

 - Some people go to church out of obligation.

 - People want to receive a word to help them with what they are going through.

 - Some go to church hoping to feel God’s presence.

 Unfortunately, some of the above wishes are not met.
-Therefore, the people choose to stay home.
+Therefore, people choose to stay home.
 About 1 in 5 adults who go to church on a regular basis say they do not usually feel God’s presence.
-About 1 in 4 say they don’t usually feel a sense of community and fellowship.
+Only 1 person in 4 says he doesn't usually feel a sense of community and fellowship.
 About 4 in 10 say they do not feel a connection to God or to God's people.

 Long-Time Churchgoers Vs. New Attendees

 It is interesting that the findings also show that the number of those who have attended church for many years is declining while there is an increase in the number of newcomers who have not attended church for many years.